Healthdirect Free Australian health advice you can count on.

 Dysphagia can be caused by problems with the:

-• muscles and other structures in the mouth, throat and neck
+• structures in your mouth, throat and neck

 • oesophagus (food pipe)